Grover search revisited; application to image pattern matching: Quantum Image representations

 where $|0\rangle$ and $|1\rangle$ are the computational basis states of a single qubit, while $\{|z\rangle \}$ is the computational basis states of $\log N_p=2n$ qubits representing the coordinate of the corresponding pixel. $\boldsymbol{\theta}=(\theta_0,\theta_1,\cdots,\theta_{2^{2n}-1}), \theta_i \in [0, \pi/2]$ is the vector of angles encoding the colors; that is, $|f_z\rangle = \cos\theta_{z} |0\rangle +\sin\theta_{z} |1\rangle$ is a qubit on which the color at the pixel coordinate $z$ is encoded.
 That is, a gray scale $2^n\times2^n$ pixel-image is represented by the $2n+1$ qubits state \eqref{EQ_formula_FRQI}.

-Several variants of FRQI, which represent the color image \cite{Sun2013-po,Li2014-qw} on arbitrary rectangle frame \cite{Yao2017-nr}, are also proposed.
-The advantage of this representation is that it needs only the minimum number of qubit in which one can encode the absolute value of color information with arbitrary precision.
-Other amplitude encoding frameworks, such that the color information is directly encoded into the amplitude of state vectors representing the pixel position, are also proposed \cite{Yao2017-nr}, but this scheme cannot represent the absolute color value but only the relative value, in contrast to FRQI and NEQR; this induces an undesirable change of amplitude information depending on the other pixel's one, which happens even if the absolute intensities are the same, e.g., the case where only one pixel has maximum intensity and others are zero or the case where two pixels have the maximum intensity.
-On the other hand, FRQI has the following disadvantage; that is, exponential number of measurement is needed to restore the exact image since one have to identify all the state amplitudes.
+The point of FRQI is that it needs only the minimum number of qubit in which one can encode the absolute value of color information with arbitrary precision.
+This is advantageous to amplitude encoding frameworks such as \cite{Yao2017-nr}, where the color information is directly encoded into the amplitude of state vectors representing the pixel position.
+Actually, the scheme \cite{Yao2017-nr} cannot represent the absolute color value but only the relative value, in contrast to FRQI and NEQR; this induces an undesirable change of amplitude information depending on the other pixel's one, which happens even if the absolute intensities are the same, e.g., in the case where only one pixel has maximum intensity and others are zero or the case where two pixels have the maximum intensity.

+On the other hand, FRQI has the following disadvantage; that is, exponential number of measurement is needed to restore the exact image since one has to identify all the state amplitudes.
 However, if we are interested only in the intermediate process rather than retrieving the complete image information, this measurement issue is not crucial, as pointed out in \cite{Ruan2021-qs}.
 Actually, our pattern matching problem does not need such an exact information retrieval, and user can adjust the sampling cost only depending on the required accuracy.

 Finally, in this FRQI representation, the probability distribution with respect to the index variable, \eqref{EQ_Px_gf}, is explicitly given by